benbjohnson/clock/README.md

  * You need to be confident the thread that handles the timer is _done_ doing its thing so you can then do asserts about what the result was.

-The mock provides some hooks to make this easier to deal with.
+This library provides some hooks to make this easier to deal with.

 ####Expect